-It was yet another great news for albinism society of Kenya (ASK) after Kenya film classification board (KFCB) partnered to help create awareness on issues to do with albinism.
-This comes after the KFCB chief executive officer Dr. Ezekiel Mutua attended the first ever Mr. and Miss Albinism Kenya on 21 October 2016.
+It was yet another great news for Albinism Society of Kenya (ASK), after Kenya Film Classification Board (KFCB) partnered with us to help create awareness on matters albinism.
+This came after the KFCB’s Chief Executive Officer Dr. Ezekiel Mutua attended the first ever Mr. and Miss Albinism Kenya on 21 October 2016.

-Albinism society of Kenya celebrated 10 years’ anniversary on the 21st October 2016 which interested Dr. Ezekiel on sponsoring a documentary that will show the achievements of ASK.
-The event that trended the whole world brought together people with albinism (PWAs) all over the republic of Kenya to show that cased beauty beyond the skin.
+Albinism Society of Kenya celebrated its ten (10) years’ anniversary on the 21st October 2016, an event that prompted Dr. Ezekiel Mutua to sponsor a documentary that showcased the achievements of ASK.
+The event, which trended worldwide, brought together Persons with Albinism (PWAs) from all over the Republic of Kenya to show that the albinism fraternity has more to offer hence beauty beyond the skin.

-“We call upon the society to embrace people with Albinism and treat them with respect.
-Kenyans should understand that they are normal people ‘ni Ngozi tu’ and because of that I’m issuing a sturn warning if anyone is found discriminating PWAs or mistreating them either online or in person, we will ensure that the person faces the full arm of the law.”
+“We call upon the society to embrace Persons with Albinism and treat them with respect.
+Kenyans should understand that they are normal people, ‘Ni ngozi tu’.
+Due to that, I’m issuing a stern warning.
+If anyone is found discriminating, intimidating or mistreating Persons with Albinism online or in person, we will ensure that the person faces the full force of the law”.
+Dr. Mutua said.

-The partnership between the two entities has come at a time where ASK is planning for the 2017 beauty pageantry.
-KFCB will be among the main sponsors this year.
+The partnership between the two entities came at a time when Albinism Society of Kenya was planning for the 2017 albinism beauty pageantry.
+KFCB were among the main sponsors.

-As Karen Amstrong once said, “Jesus did not spend a great deal of time discoursing about the trinity or original sin or incarnation, which have preoccupied later Christians.
-He went around doing good and being Compassionate.”
-The role of Albinism Society of Kenya has been simply to bring smiles to people living with albinism.
+As Karen Armstrong once said, “Jesus did not spend a great deal of time discoursing about the trinity or original sin or incarnation, which have preoccupied later Christians.
+He went around doing good and being compassionate”.
+The role of Albinism Society of Kenya has simply been to bring smiles to Persons with Albinism.